 This truly is the PERFECT banana bread.
 With an easy one-bowl and no-mixer recipe, it's super-moist and so flavorful!
 The beautiful, sweet, mahogany-hued crust is crisp and the crumb incredibly tender.

-Some of them were good... but not (in my eyes) "perfect".
-And I was looking for that perfect recipe; easy, moist, tender-crumbed, really attractive and, of course, incredibly delicious.
+Most of them were good... but not great or (in my eyes) "perfect".
+And I was looking for that perfect recipe.
+What do I mean by "perfect"?
+Easy, moist, tender-crumbed, really attractive and, of course, incredibly delicious.

-"Too dry", "too wet", "too ugly", "too pale", "too flat", "too complicated"... and on and on it went until I decided to take what I'd learned from the recipes and come up with my own.
-Along with all the testing, I realized there were a few things to consider.
+"Too dry", "too wet", "too ugly", "too pale", "too flat", "too complicated"... and on and on it went until I decided to take what I'd learned from the recipes and come up with my own rendition.

 Butter or oil?

+As I went along testing this recipe and that one, I realized there were a few things to consider.
 One of the first decisions was whether to use butter or oil in my recipe.
-Although I'm a huge butter fan for most cake and many quick bread recipes, I discovered along the way that oil actually makes a moister and more delicious banana bread with a better texture.
+Although I'm a huge butter fan for most cake and many quick bread recipes, I discovered that oil actually makes a moister and more delicious banana bread with a better texture.
 And with all the wonderful banana flavor, butter wasn't really necessary.

-I love the texture of this banana bread recipe.
-It's nice and moist with a super tender crumb.
+The texture of this banana bread is perfect... nice and moist with a super tender crumb.
+Check it out in the picture below!

 How many bananas to use in banana bread?